UltraEngine/Documentation/CPP/CreateFileSystemWatcher.md

             //Cast event.extra to a WString
             shared_ptr<WString> filepathptr = e.extra->As<WString>();

-            //Get the shared pointer's object
-            WString filepath = *filepathptr.get();
+            //Convert the shared pointer into an object WString filepath = *filepathptr.get();

             //Look for a loaded asset with this file path